negativefnnancy/Nancy-s-PSX-project-template/README.md

 _TODO: write instructions for setting this up after I've done it myself!
 0-0_

+## <a name="starting-you-own-project">Starting your own project</a>

+Of course, this is a project template that I want to serve as a useful starting point for new projects, so once everything is working, all that's left is to start changing stuff and adding stuff!!! >:3

+Maybe use the resources below to figure out how to do cool stuff.
+XD

 ## <a name="links">Links</a>

-Here are a bunch of links I've found really helpful!
+Here are a bunch of links I've found really helpful!:3
 - (A collection of links for resources related to PSX development)[https://ps1.consoledev.net/]
 - (An quick guide to getting started with PSX development)[https://psx.arthus.net/starting.html]
 - (LameGuy64's PSX programming tutorial series)[http://lameguy64.net/svn/pstutorials/index.html] (the username and password are both `annoyingmous`)